A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: A LYAPUNOV-BASED FXT-ISS SMALL GAIN THEOREM

 Let $I(t):=\{(i,j) : V(x(t))=V_{ij}(x_i(t))\}$ for $t\in [0, T_\text{max})$, and consider the upper-right Dini derivative of $V$ along the trajectories of \eqref{sysnu}, which satisfies

 where the first equality follows from \cite[Lemma 2.9]{giorgi1992dini}.
 The trajectories are bounded on $[0, T_\text{max})$, and hence they are defined for all $t\ge 0$.
+This concludes the proof. \end{proof} \tcb{\begin{remark}An estimate on the settling time for the interconnected system can be obtained from $\Psi$, which depends on a multitude of parameters that appear in the Appendix, some of which are defined implicitly.
+While this may be computed numerically, it would be of interest for future work to explicitly characterize how the settling time estimate of the interconnected system depends on the settling time estimates of the subsystems.\QEDB \end{remark}}

-This concludes the proof. \end{proof} Our approach is inspired by the ideas from \cite{jiang1996lyapunov,sgfinite}, in that we leverage the gain functions $\gamma_i$ to construct a FxT-ISS Lyapunov function candidate defined in the max form \eqref{lfmax}.
+Our approach is inspired by the ideas from \cite{jiang1996lyapunov,sgfinite}, in that we leverage the gain functions $\gamma_i$ to construct a FxT-ISS Lyapunov function candidate defined in the max form \eqref{lfmax}.
 To ensure that the FxT-ISS Lyapunov function properties are preserved, we also utilize the power-function-based scaling technique introduced in \cite{sgfinite}.
 However, since \cite{sgfinite} studies \emph{finite time} stability notions, it is sufficient in their setting for the gains $\hat{\gamma}_i(\cdot)$ to only have a class $\ckp$ approximation near the origin.
 On the other hand, since we consider the global notion of \emph{fixed-time} stability, we require that the class $\ckp$ approximation holds globally.
 One challenge that arises is that if $\hat{\gamma}_1,\hat{\gamma}_2\in\ckp$, the small-gain condition will never be satisfied if there is a $\hat{\gamma}_i$ containing terms with different powers.
-To address this limitation, we also consider cases where $\hat{\gamma}_i\in\cki$, and we show in Lemma \ref{lem_invfxt} of the Appendix that such functions can also be appropriately scaled to preserve the FxT-ISS Lyapunov function property.
-It is also useful to note that we generalize the class of permissible gain functions from \cite{tang2025lyapunov} by now allowing negative coefficients in class $\ckp$ functions.
+To address this limitation, we also consider cases where $\hat{\gamma}_i\in\cki$, and we show in Lemma \ref{lem_invfxt} of the Appendix that such functions can also be appropriately scaled to preserve the FxT-ISS Lyapunov function property. \tcb{It is also useful to note that if $\gamma_i\in\ckp\cup\cki$, which is a homogeneous and power-type form that commonly arises in Lyapunov-based FxT ISS analysis, one can simply pick $\hat{\gamma}_i(s)=\gamma_i(s)$.}

 \begin{remark} While most functions in the class $\cki$ do not have a closed-form expression, this is not particularly problematic for the use of Theorem \ref{thm_sgt}.
 Indeed, if $\hat{\gamma}_i\in\cki$, then $\hat{\gamma}_i^{-1}\in\ckp$, so we can use the following equivalence